 And that trip, that he had reluctantly went on, changed his life.

 The forest was a few miles away from his village, with a carpet of pine needles and the trees dautingly towering over him.
-Snape was just picking up some different logs, with a deep sigh, when he’d heard rising voices.
+Severus was just picking up some different logs, with a deep sigh, when he’d heard rising voices.

 At that word, his ears had immediately perked up.